zio/zio-quill/SLICK.md

 This document compares Quill to the [Typesafe Slick](http://slick.typesafe.com) library.
-This is not a complete comparison, corrections and additions are welcome.
+This is an incomplete comparison, corrections and additions are welcome.

-# Abstraction #
+# Abstraction level #

 Quill and Slick have similar abstraction levels.
 They represent database rows as flat immutable structures (case classes without nested data) and provide a type-safe composable query DSL.